Emulga/maintenance/auto-resize/ReadMe.md

 `wget -O - "https://raw.githubusercontent.com/Emulga/maintenance/master/auto-resize/install-me" | bash`

-You should see a confirmation of installation, now you can run the `emulga-resizeshare` command and it will take care of the rest.
+You should see a confirmation of installation, and what to type next to begin the resizing of the share partition.